 Our mission at CBDandShrooms is to ensure that each customer leaves happy.
 We do this by offering top notch customer service, and our friendly and knowledgeable staff are always willing to help.
 On top of that, we work with the top craft cannabis farmers and producers in Canada, to ensure that only the top quality THC concentrates are hitting our shelves.
+You can now buy hash online in Canada with confidence.
 Not only that, we take pride in offering some of the lowest prices in Canada.
 So shop now at CBD and Shrooms and start saving by taking advantage of one of our great deals.

 How to Make Cannabis Concentrates?

 There are many different methods to make the different types of cannabis concentrate.
 An important thing to note is that making weed concentrates can be a very dangerous activity and should only be done by those who have the proper equipment and know what they are doing.
 For others, it is best to leave this to the professionals and just enjoy the end products.

 How Long Does THC Stay in Your System?